revault/practical-revault/messages.md

 a specific spend.
 The `reason` field must be set if accept is `false`, otherwise it's ignored by the sync server.

-FIXME: should we require a signature here ?
-Seems to be a belt-and-suspenders check since there is the enrypted-authenticated message transport protocol.

-FIXMENIT: this probably needs a better name :).
+We require a signature for this message, as its relayed by the synchronisation server to the wallet.

 ```json
 {